yuwangcn/Chld_Chlf_in_soybean/README.md

 Reference
 ---
 Wang Y., Oliver T. J., Croce R., Long S. P., Addition of longer wavelength absorbing chlorophylls into crops could increase their photosynthetic productivity up to 26%.
 A theoretical evaluation.
-(2024)
+(2025)

 Software
 ---
-Simulations were conducted in MATLAB 2019 (Mathworks, https://uk.mathworks.com).
+Simulations were conducted in MATLAB 2019a (Mathworks, , Inc., Natick, MA, USA.https://uk.mathworks.com)on a Windows-based system
+Users must have MATLAB (R2019a or a later release) installed to utilize the provided code.

 Step 1   Reconstruct a soybean canopy